Find a job in Finland

 Read more about voluntary work on the InfoFinland web page Voluntary work.

-When you know the language, it is easier to find work and handle matters in Finnish society.
+Once you can speak some Finnish, it is easier to find work and take care of your affairs in Finnish society.
+In some areas, it is important to speak Swedish.
 You can study Finnish and Swedish in various courses or independently on the Internet.

 Read more about studying languages on the InfoFinland page Finnish and Swedish.